 This is a new survey based upon the Scottish Adolescent Lifestyle and Substance Use Survey (SALSUS), with additional questions on wellbeing.

 The survey is online and takes around 25 minutes to complete.
-Young people in years S1 to S4 in participating Community Planning Partnership (CPPs) will be invited to take part in the survey.
-Again participation is entirely voluntary and a child can choose to opt out at any time.
+Young people in years S1 to S4 in participating Community Planning Partnership (CPPs) are invited to take part in the survey.
+Again participation is entirely voluntary and a young person can choose to skip any question or opt out at any time.

 RCS runs alongside the national SALSUS survey.
 Some S2 and S4 pupils in these schools will take a combined questionnaire.
 All other secondary school pupils will take the main RCS secondary questionnaire.

 The survey is provided on a secure website created and managed by the researchers: ScotCen for primary schools and Ipsos Mori for secondary schools.

-Each child’s answers will be de-identified which means we will not know the names of the children that have taken part- we’ll only see the answers along with their year group and school.
+Each child’s answers are de-identified which means the RCS team do not know the names of the children that have taken part- we will only see the responses along with their year group and school.

 All the information from the survey will always be confidential and secure (this means nobody outside the study team will be able to see it) and it will be impossible to identify anybody from the published results.